-Most first-year students will begin with a course in our calculus sequence:
+Most first-year students who take a mathematics course will begin in the calculus sequence:

 Math 101: Calculus with Problem Solving.
 This course provides an introduction to the two fundamental notions of calculus: the derivative and the integral.
 The five days a week meeting format allows for review of pre-calculus topics as needed.
-Admission to Math 101 is by placement via Carleton Placement Exam #1 (CP#1) only.
-After completion of Math 101 students may enter Math 121.
+Admission to Math 101 is by placement via Carleton Placement Exam #1 only.
+After completion of Math 101, students may take Math 121.

 Math 111: Calculus 1.
 A first introduction to the calculus that develops the derivative and the integral.
 Designed for students with little or no previous exposure to calculus.
-Placement is through CP#1 or CP#2.
-Upon successful completion of Math 111 students may enter Math 121.
+Upon successful completion of Math 111, students may take Math 121.

 Math 121: Calculus 2.
 Integration techniques, improper integrals, the calculus of the exponential, logarithmic, and inverse trigonometric functions, applications, indeterminate forms, Taylor polynomials, infinite series.
 For students with strong previous exposure to calculus.
-Successful completion of Math 101 or Math 111, an AP AB score of 4 or 5, or a placement via CP#2 is required.
 Strongly recommended for natural science majors.
-Upon completion of Math 121 students may enter Math 211.
+Upon completion of Math 121, students may take Math 211.

 Math 211: Calculus 3.
 Multivariable Calculus.
 Develops the calculus in two or more dimensions.
-Successful completion of Math 121, an AP BC score of 4 or 5, or a placement via CP#3 is required.
-Upon successful completion of Math 211 students may take Math 232.
+Upon successful completion of Math 211, students may take Math 232.